Aveline-art/CivicTechJobs-Documentation-Test/docs/developer/design-system.md

 <img src="../../assets/responsive.gif" width="100%" />

 *<p style="text-align: center;">These buttons show responsive behavior.
-The buttons do not change until the screen reaches a certain screen size.</p>*
+The buttons do not change until the screen reaches a certain breakpoint.</p>*

 Scalability and responsiveness are not mutually exclusive.
 A webpage can contain both scalable and responsive components.
 As a matter of fact, a single component can be both responsive and scalable.

 <img src="../../assets/scale-and-response.gif" width="100%" />

 *<p style="text-align: center;">This card shows both scalable and responsive behavior.
-The width smoothly change with the screen size, but drastically change at a certain screen size.</p>*
+The width smoothly change with the screen size, but drastically changes at our max small tablet breakpoint.</p>*

 Only by combining both scalability and responsiveness in our design, can we create a high-quality website.
 When translating from Figma to code, most of the time, the work is in deciding what part of the Figma design should scale, and what part should be responsive.
-Here are some rules of thumbs (**note**: not hard rules!) for components that should be scalable vs responsive:

-Scalable:

-- Columns
-- Any empty space
-- Anything involving max-width, max-height, or percentage units

-Responsive:

-- Any text, such as titles and paragraphs
-- Buttons
-- Margins
-- Padding
-- Any class that uses breakpoint-*

-Both:

-- Logos
-- Cards
+As a rule of thumb, when designing the transition from the desktop to mobile Figma, scale down empty space and margins, and responsively shrink buttons and text.

 ### PropType as Documentation